sleebapaul/sleebapaul.github.io/_posts/2018-08-12-rnn-tutorial-2.markdown

 1. `Kids are lovely.`
 2. `Kids of Jessie are lovely.`

 Here, `kids` is plural and should be followed by a plural verb like `were`.
 Note that, the position of `kids` or `were` doesn't matter for such a relationship.
 If we train a feed-forward network for learning this relationship, we would need parameters to be learned at every position of the input sentence.
 In that case, every relationship should be learned at every position.
 It is not practical.
-While we share parameters across the parts of the sentence, it becomes position independent and generalizes the relationships well.
+While we share parameters across the parts of the sentence, it becomes position and length agnostic, therby generalizes the relationships well.

 ## Backpropagation Through Time (BPTT)